-Linux and Macintosh
+Linux and Mac

-The server needs to be able to host the MySQL server and the image files, but does not need to be able to run Open Dental itself.
+The server needs to be able to host the MySQL/MariaDB server and the image files, but does not need to be able to run Open Dental itself.

 Mac users may be interested in these tools that run Windows.